MEffenberger/IPK_1/README.md

 ### Connection

-Connection of the client to the server is set in a function 'connectToServer', based on the protocol used, the 'getaddrinfo' function is used to get the server address and port.
+Connection of the client to the server is set in a function 'connectToServer'.
+Based on the protocol used, the 'getaddrinfo' function is used to get the server address and port.
 If the protocol is UDP the function simply returns the socket, if the protocol is TCP the function establishes a connection using the 'connect' function by iteratively trying the connection with the structures in the linked-list.

-If the protocol is UDP the 'sockaddr_in' structure is used to set the server address and port, if the protocol is TCP the 'sockaddr_in' structure is used to set the server address and port and the 'sockaddr_in' structure is created and passed for further use.
+If the protocol is UDP the 'sockaddr_in' structure is stored and passed to the 'UDPHandler' class for further processing.

 ### Stream Processing